-The parameters customer\key and root\ca are special in the sense that they do not admit a direct value as argument, but a path to a text file holding the actual value of the Customer Key or the Root Certificate, respectively.
-To download the Customer Key and Root Certificate from the master Appliance, follow the same method described for installing the Collector:
+The parameters customer_key and root_ca are special in the sense that they do not admit a direct value as argument, but a path to a text file holding the actual value of the Customer Key or the default Root Certificate, respectively.
+To download the Customer Key and the default Root Certificate from the master Appliance, follow the same method described for installing the Collector:

 - 1. Log in to the Web Console of the master Appliance as admin. - 2.
 Select the Appliance tab at the top of the Web Console. - 3.
 Click Collector security in the left-hand side menu. - 4.
-Click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and Root Certificate of the Appliance.
+Click the buttons DOWNLOAD CUSTOMER KEY and DOWNLOAD DEFAULT ROOT CERTIFICATE to download, respectively, the text files holding the Customer Key and the default Root Certificate of the Appliance. - Only use the default Root Certificate of the master Appliance if you did not replace the certificates for the TCP connection of the Engine with the Collector in the slave Appliances.

-To set the Customer Key and Root Certificate downloaded from the master Appliance, type in the following (assuming that you placed the downloaded files in the root directory of your C: drive): nxtcfg.exe /s
+To set the Customer Key and Root Certificate downloaded from the master Appliance, type in the following (assuming that you placed the downloaded files

-'''
+in the root directory of your C: drive): nxtcfg.exe /s

 customer_key="C:\Nexthink-customer-key.txt"

 root_ca="C:\Nexthink-root-ca.txt"

-'''

-When listing the customer\key and root\ca parameters with the /I option of Nxtcfg, neither the full Customer Key nor the full Root Certificate are displayed.
+When listing the customer_key and root_ca parameters with the /I option of Nxtcfg, neither the full Customer Key nor the full Root Certificate are displayed.
 Instead, only the first few characters of both the configured key and certificate are shown.
 These characters are usually enough to identify the key or the certificate, while keeping the list of Nxtcfg parameters readable.